 Sewer works have recently been completed in Stage 6 and drainage works have commenced.
 The drainage works will involve the construction of all stormwater pipes and pits throughout the stage that will allow the safe draining of all stormwater away from all house lots preventing flooding.
 The road network has now been outlined throughout both stages and the construction team will continue to prepare the ground and start to construct the lower layers of the road pavement.
 Sewer works are currently underway in Stage 7.

-Stage 8 is our final stage at Botania and bitter sweetly is also now underway.
+final stage at Botania and bitter sweetly is also now underway.

 Council and the authorities have accepted all plans including engineering design to allow physical works to commence on site.
 That means our construction crew have been given the green light to head to site and begin preliminary works on Botania’s final stage.